-The Faculty of Theology of the University of Fribourg is the largest theological faculty in Switzerland and one of two Catholic theological faculties that are integrated into a state university.
-It is subject to state law, as are the other faculties of the university, but at the same time it has the recognition of church authorities and is supported by the Dominican Order and the Swiss Conference of Bishops.
+The Faculty of Theology of the University of Fribourg is the largest theological Faculty in Switzerland and very cosmopolitan in spirit.
+It is integrated into a state university and is subject to state law, as are the other Faculties of the University, but at the same time is recognised by the Church authorities and supported by the Dominican Order and the Swiss Conference of Bishops.

-The complete bilingualism of the Faculty is unique in Europe.
+The Faculty is unique in Europe in being completely bilingual.
+The courses can be attended in German or French, or in both languages (distinction «Bilingual curriculum, French/German»).
 More than half of the professors and almost half of the students are from abroad.
-The faculty and university life are characterised by the spirit of a cosmopolitan Catholicism, giving prominence and recognition to Fribourg as a place of study.
+The faculty and university life are characterised by the spirit of cosmopolitan Catholicism, giving prominence and recognition to Fribourg as a place of study.

 In principle, students have the possibility of completing a part of their studies at a partner university or continuing them at a university that is a part of a network to which the University of Fribourg belongs.

-A specialisation can be chosen from approximately 15 different fields (see http://studies.unifr.ch/go/lz5OT, pdf – French/German only).
+A specialisation can be chosen from approximately 15 different fields.
 The professor responsible for specialisation develops a programme together with the student.
 The choice of specialisation is especially meaningful for students who already know the direction of their career and can thus better take it into consideration.

-- Work within public social and cultural facilities, the publishing industry, human resources, social work and psychological counselling, counselling centres for religion and worldview issues, adult education and journalism.
+The study of theology opens up career prospects in public social and cultural facilities, mediation, the publishing industry, human resources, social work and psychological counselling, counselling centres for religion and worldview issues (interreligious dialogue) and ethics counselling, as well as in adult education and journalism.